-Israel’s population of just over 8 million is approximately 75% Jewish, 17% Muslim, 2% Christian and 1.5% Druze.
+Israel’s population of more than 8 million is approximately 75% Jewish, 17% Muslim, 2% Christian and 1.5% Druze.
 The remainder are smaller religious minorities.
 Within the majority Jewish population there is a growing Messianic Jewish community, estimated to number approximately 20,000.
-Within the wider Christian communities a large number of churches are officially registered, including Catholic (Roman, Armenian, Syrian, Chaldean and Greek Catholic, and Maronite), Eastern Orthodox (Greek and Syrian Orthodox), Oriental Orthodox (Armenian Apostolic) and Protestant (Anglican) traditions.
+Within the wider Christian communities, a large number of churches are officially registered, including Catholic (Roman, Armenian, Syrian, Chaldean and Greek Catholic, and Maronite), Eastern Orthodox (Greek and Syrian Orthodox), Oriental Orthodox (Armenian Apostolic) and Protestant (Anglican) traditions.
 Non-recognised churches may operate but cannot establish personal status courts.
 The Ethiopian Orthodox, Coptic Orthodox and Lutheran churches, together with the Convention of Evangelical Churches in Israel, have outstanding applications for full recognition.

-Israel’s Basic Law establishes Israel as a “Jewish and democratic state.”
-The Basic Law on Human Dignity and Liberty has consistently been interpreted as protecting freedom of religious practice.
+The Nation State Law passed by the Knesset in 2018 specifies the State of Israel to be the national home of the Jewish people and Hebrew to be the state’s language.
+This has been criticized by civil rights groups for neglecting to recognise the equality of non-Jews.
+However, the 1992 Basic Law on Human Dignity and Liberty has consistently been interpreted as protecting freedom of religious practice.
 Recognised religious communities are authorised to operate courts covering personal status matters, and may alternatively seek adjudication on some matters within the civil courts.
 Although proselytising is not illegal, it is a legal offence to offer inducements to conversion and to seek to convert a minor to a religion not held by either of the minor’s parents.

-Israel ratified the International Covenant on Civil and Political Rights (ICCPR) on 3rd October 1991.
+Israel ratified the International Covenant on Civil and Political Rights (ICCPR) on 3 October 1991.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 In ratifying the ICCPR, Israel reserved the right to apply religious laws for personal status matters.